thinkst/canarytokens-docs/docs/guide/idp-app-token.md

 ![SAML Config Form](../.vuepress/images/idp_app/entra_configedsaml.png)

 If you'd like for the token application to appear in the Microsoft 365 Apps list, assign users (or groups of users) to the application from the 'Users and groups' pane.
-Finally, the Self-service tab provides an option to allow users to request access to the application, and you can disable requiring approval--now all your users can add or find this application!
+Finally, the Self-service tab provides an option to allow users to request access to the application, and you can disable requiring approval—now all your users can add or find this application!

 ![Self-service Settings](../.vuepress/images/idp_app/entra_selfservice.png)